Alejogb1/job-board/blog-data/why-am-i-getting-attributeerror-nonetype-object-has-no-attribute-statedict-in-azure-ml-studio-with-pytorch.md

 id: "why-am-i-getting-attributeerror-nonetype-object-has-no-attribute-statedict-in-azure-ml-studio-with-pytorch"
 ---

-Okay, let's tackle this.
-I’ve seen this particular `AttributeError` rear its head a few times over the years, especially within the Azure Machine Learning ecosystem when folks are working with PyTorch.
+,  I’ve seen this particular `AttributeError` rear its head a few times over the years, especially within the Azure Machine Learning ecosystem when folks are working with PyTorch.
 It's not usually a PyTorch core issue per se, but rather how PyTorch models are handled and saved, or perhaps mismanaged, in the context of Azure ML Studio pipelines and environments.
 The `AttributeError: 'NoneType' object has no attribute 'state_dict'` generally means that you're trying to call the `state_dict()` method on something that's `None` instead of a PyTorch model object.
 Let's break down why this happens, and then I'll walk through some examples.

 The core problem typically revolves around how your model is instantiated, trained (or not!), and then ultimately saved and loaded within the various stages of an Azure ML Studio experiment.
 In my experience, it often boils down to one of these three primary scenarios: